Optimize mornings with actionable tools and techniques, nourishing breakfast recipes & more!

 Lotus root is very similar to potatoes in texture when raw, but with a very different nutritional profile.
 It’s typically higher in protein than potatoes and lower in calories and packed with nutrients too.
 If you’re looking for a lighter alternative to potato chips, this one’s for you!

 This recipe calls for only 2 or 3 ingredients depending on how fancy you like to spice things.
-You can also make these crispy lotus root chips in the oven, air fryer, or even microwave.
+You can also make these crispy lotus chips in the oven, air fryer, or even microwave.

 It’s an excellent source of fiber and is a slow-digesting complex carbohydrate.
 It’s surprisingly rich in vitamin C, iron, zinc, and magnesium and has a very mild flavour, making it a perfect canvas for your favourite seasonings.